OpenDSA/OpenDSA-LTI/README.md

   $ git push forked master
   ```

-  - **Switch to OpenDSA-DevStack termainal**
+  - **Switch to OpenDSA-DevStack terminal**
   - Deploy OpenDSA-LTI for the first time **(this step will fail!)**.
 But it will create OpenDSA-LTI folder structure in the production server.
   ```
   $ cd /vagrant/OpenDSA-LTI
   $ bundle exec cap production deploy
   ```

-  - First time deployment failed because the shared files `database.yaml` and `secrets.yaml` weren't created on the production server yet.
+  - First-time deployment failed because the shared files `database.yaml` and `secrets.yaml` weren't created on the production server yet.
-  - **Switch back to the production server termainal** and do the following
+  - **Switch back to the production server terminal** and do the following
   ```
   $ cd /home/deploy/OpenDSA-LTI/shared/config
   $ touch database.yml
   $ touch secrets.yml
   ```

-  - You need to put database credintials in database.yml and generate a new secret for production and save it in secrets.yml.
+  - You need to put database credentials in database.yml and generate a new secret for production and save it in secrets.yml.
   - First update databse.yml
   ```
   $ cd /home/deploy/OpenDSA-LTI/shared/config